S0Eric/CSJSMeetup2103/Outline.md

 Now when the code is saved, the buttons are rendered and they work.

 I like that we didn't have to write any code to update the UI, and I like JSX because I was able to start with the HTML from my prototype and the resulting code has a vague resemblance to the original HTML.
 And in the end there is very little code here.

+Is everyone still awake?

+There is still the big question of how Solid efficiently updates the UI.

+Let's put in some console logging to see how often it calls various functions.